-The safety of staff during restrictive physical intervention is of equal importance to the best interests of adults and young people and both take priority over the care of property.
+The safety of staff and pupils both take priority over the care of property.

 There is no legal definition of reasonable force.
 The use of force can be regarded as reasonable only if the circumstances of the incident warrant it.
 The degree of force used must be in proportion to the circumstances of the incident and seriousness of the behaviour or the consequences it is intended to prevent.
 Any force must always be the minimum needed to achieve the desired result over the shortest possible time.